 Setting up the Phase One H20 back

 My H20 came in a fairly complete set.
 I received the H20 digital back with its metal protective cover, a long and a short synchronization cable, a motor cable, a 6-pin FireWire 400 cable, the manuals, and the original software on CD.
 It was just missing the original viewfinder mask, transport bag, and the lock screwdriver.
 The ancient software that came on the CD was for Mac OS9, Apple’s operating system from 1999.
 Did your H20 not come with the manuals or CDs?
-You can still download the ‘Getting started’ manual here and get some software on Phase One’s firmware page.
+You can still download the ‘Getting started’ manual here.

 Try to make sure you get all of the cables that you need when you buy your back.
 Replacement cables are very expensive.
 The motor cable, for example, would set you back $150 if you need one new.